Microsoft/azure-docs.pt-pt/articles/sql-database/sql-database-quickstart-r-create-script.md

     GO
     ```

-1. Utilize o `SELECT` instrução para consultar a tabela.
+1. Use a `SELECT` instrução para consultar a tabela.

     ```sql
     SELECT *